PGelss/scikit_tt/README.md

 ### 5.2 Multidimensional approximation of nonlinear dynamical systems (MANDy)

 MANDy combines the data-driven recovery of dynamical systems with tensor decompositions.
-The methods implemented in [*mandy.py*](scikit_tt/mandy.py) can be used for the recovery of unknown governing equations from measurement data only.
+The methods can be used for the recovery of unknown governing equations from measurement data only.
 See [[7](README.md#12-references)] for details.

 ```
 mandy_cm ..............
 MANDy using coordinate-major decompositions